elasticdog/transcrypt/docs/algorithm.rst

    digest, key derivation function, salt, and password), openssl is called to encrypt the plaintext, and the base64 ciphertext is emitted and passed to git.

-The following is the openssl invocation used in encryption
+The following is (similar to) the openssl invocation used in encryption

 .. code:: bash